-Nursing students should be aware that additional requirements must be met for the successful completion or entry into the program.
+Nursing students should be aware that additional requirements must be met for entry into the program and the successful completion of the program.
 Students must consult with their advisor to ensure they are on track for successful completion of the program.

-Note: All nursing and pre-nursing students who transfer credit to ABAC must also be in compliance with the GPA Rule, 67% Successful Completion, and 150% Maximum Timeframe at the time of admission.
+Note: All nursing students who transfer credit to ABAC must also be in compliance with the GPA Rule, 67% Successful Completion Rate, and 150% Maximum Timeframe at the time of admission.